kubernetes/enhancements/keps/sig-apps/2879-ready-pods-job-status/README.md

 - Add `Job.status.running`, counting Pods with `Running` phase.
 The `Running` phase doesn't take into account preparation work before the worker is ready to accept connections.
-The `Ready` condition is configurable through a readiness probe.
+On the other hand, the `Ready` condition is configurable through a readiness probe.
+If the Pod doesn't have a readiness probe configured, the `Ready` condition is equivalent to the `Running` phase.

+  In other words, `Job.status.active` provides as the same behavior as `Job.status.running` with the advantage of it being configurable.